-Methodology and Key Predictor(s) for 2022
+Methodology and Key Predictor(s) for 2024

 The TSR statistical seasonal hurricane forecast model divides the North Atlantic into three regions and employs separate forecast models for each region before summing the regional hurricane forecasts to obtain an overall forecast.
-For two of these three regions (tropical North Atlantic, and the Caribbean Sea and Gulf of Mexico) the forecast model pools different environmental fields involving August-September sea surface temperatures (SSTs) and July-September trade wind speed to select the environmental field or combination of fields which gives the highest replicated real-time skill for hurricane activity over the prior 10-year period.
-The nature of this process means that the details of the seasonal forecast model can vary subtly from year-to-year and also with lead time within the same year.
-Separate forecast models are employed to predict the July-September trade wind speed and to predict the August-September SSTs.
+For two of these three regions (tropical North Atlantic, and the Caribbean Sea and Gulf of Mexico) the forecast model uses historical data to pool different environmental fields involving August-September sea surface temperatures (SSTs) and July-September trade wind speed to select the environmental field or combination of fields which gives the highest replicated real-time skill for hurricane activity over the prior 10-year period.
+The nature of this process means that the details of the seasonal forecast model can vary subtly from year-to-year as well as with lead time within the same year.
+Once the field(s) have been selected separate forecast models are employed to predict the July-September trade wind speed and to predict the August-September SSTs for the upcoming season.
 Finally bias corrections are employed for each predictand based on the forecast model performance for that predictand over the prior 10 years.

 All regressions are performed using normalized data for all variables (predictands and predictors).
-This ensures that the requirements of linear regression modeling are met; namely that observations are drawn from normal distributions and that regression errors are normally distributed with a mean of zero.
+This ensures that the requirements of linear regression modelling are met; namely that observations are drawn from normal distributions and that regression errors are normally distributed with a mean of zero.
 In each case the transform distribution is determined using 1950-2019 data.
 Table S2 in Supporting Information in Saunders et al (2020) lists some of the statistical distributions used to transform particular data sets to a normalized distribution.
 Normality is assessed by using the Anderson-Darling statistical test.

-The reason why the TSR extended forecast for the 2022 Atlantic hurricane activity calls for ACE-activity close to the 1991-2020 climate norm level is our current expectation that neutral ENSO (El Niño Southern Oscillation) conditions will occur during July-August-September 2022.
-We consider that this is a likely scenario due to the strength of the current La Niña event and the historical tendency for the summer following a two-year La Niña event (2020 and 2021 were moderate La Niñas) to exhibit neutral ENSO conditions.
-Should ENSO be neutral during summer 2022 then if the North Atlantic Oscillation (NAO) in April-May-June 2022 is either in its upper or lower tercile historically the NAO may have a sizeable influence on the 2022 Atlantic hurricane activity.
-Unfortunately there is no skill at predicting the April-May-June 2022 NAO at this ~5 month range.
-It should be stressed that there are large uncertainties in our extended outlook for North Atlantic hurricane activity in 2022.
-These uncertainties arise in particular from uncertainties in the forecast ENSO for summer 2022 and from uncertainties about the influence of the upcoming April-May-June NAO on 2022 hurricane activity.
+The reason why the TSR extended forecast for the 2024 Atlantic hurricane activity calls for ACE-activity above the 1991-2020 climate norm level is our current expectation that warm sea surface temperatures will occur in the Atlantic Main Development Region (MDR) and Caribbean Sea during August-September 2024.
+Based on the consolidated IRI (International Research Institute for Climate and Society) forecasts, we expect the current ongoing El Niño has peaked in strength and will weaken through winter and spring 2024, with near neutral ENSO conditions anticipated through summer and autumn 2024.
+Should ENSO be neutral during summer 2024 and the North Atlantic Oscillation (NAO) in April-May-June 2024 is either in its upper or lower tercile, then based on past events/years the NAO may have a sizeable influence on the 2024 Atlantic hurricane activity.
+Unfortunately there is no skill at predicting the April-May-June 2024 NAO at this ~5 month range.